nowazrabbani/nowazrabbani.github.io/research.md

 2. We theoretically prove that the routers of an MoE layer learn to dispatch similar patches/tokens to the same expert.
 This allows the experts to learn with lower complexity compared to dense models, as the interference from dissimilar patches/tokens is greatly reduced.
 We also prove that the complexity of learning the router to achieve this discriminative property is insignificant compared to learning the experts or dense models.
 3. We empirically demonstrate the sample-efficient mode of operation of patch/token-level MoE for the first time in the literature with CNN type architecture.

+---

-**Provably Effective Expert-Pruning for Efficient Inference of MoE Models**
+### Provably Effective Expert-Pruning for Efficient Inference of MoE Models

 As MoE models are efficient to train, they possess incomparably large model sizes.
 Serving these models requires a huge amount of GPU memory.
 However, during pretraining, experts learn diverse features.
 Not all of the experts are useful for a downstream task.
 In this project, we theoretically investigate the model's learning dynamics during finetuning on a particular downstream task to identify the post-finetuning model property that can appropriately determine the relevant experts for the task.